 There are three types of price discrimination that you can encounter: first-degree, second-degree, and third-degree.
-These degrees sometimes go by other names: personalized pricing, product versioning or menu pricing, and group pricing, respectively.
+These degrees of price discrimination sometimes go by other names: personalized pricing, product versioning or menu pricing, and group pricing, respectively.

 First-degree price discrimination, or perfect price discrimination, happens when a business charges the maximum possible price for each unit.

-Third-degree price discrimination, or group pricing, is when a company charges a different price to a specific consumer group.
+Third-degree price discrimination, or group pricing, is when a company charges a different price to specific customer segments such as students, military personnel, or older adults.
 This is the most common type of price discrimination.

 Price discrimination examples

-- Coupons: Retails assume that customers who collect coupons are ore sensitive to a higher price than those who don't.
+Coupons: Retails assume that customers who collect coupons are more sensitive to a higher price than those who don't.
 By offering coupons, a seller can charge a higher price to customers who don't use coupons while also providing a discount to those who do.

-- Discounts on occupation: Many business offer reduced prices to those who are currently serving in the military.
+Occupational discounts: Many firms offer reduced prices to those who are currently serving in the military.
 The same can be said during a promotion such as "Nurses Appreciation Week" to those who work in the nursing field.

-- Premium pricing: A product that has premium pricing is being sold far beyond its marginal value.
-For instance, you may see a "premium cup of coffee" at your local coffee shop that is prices at $3.50, while a regular cup is only $2.
+Premium pricing: A product that has premium pricing is being sold far beyond its marginal value.
+For instance, you may see a "premium cup of coffee" at your local coffee shop that is priced at $3.50, while a regular cup is only $2.

-- Retail: Retail incentives include rebates, buying in bulk, and seasonal discounts.
+Retail incentives: These include rebates, buying in bulk, and seasonal discounts.
 They are used to increase market share or revenue on specific products.

-- Financial aid: When college students apply for financial aid, the amount they are offered is based on their parents economic and financial situation.
+Financial aid: When college students apply for financial aid appeal letter, the amount they are offered is based on their parents' economic and financial situation.

-If you're a business looking to utilize price discrimination, some advantages include:
+If you're a business looking to utilize price discrimination, some advantages of price discrimination include:

-- Maximizing a profit: When a price is matched to a specific characteristic within the market, the profit is maximized and the business can utilize the consumer surplus within the market to their advantage.
+Maximizing a profit: When a price is matched to a specific character within the market, the profit is maximized.
+The business can utilize the consumer surplus within the market to its advantage.

-- Economies of scale: Charging varying price of a product can increase sales, thanks to new consumers entering the market.
+Economies of scale: Charging varying prices of a product can increase sales, thanks to new consumers entering the market.

 On the other hand, price discrimination can result in some disadvantages, too, especially for the consumer.
 They include:

-- Taking advantage of specific markets: If a consumer is living in an inelastic market, it is very easy for them to be exploited and overcharged.
+Taking advantage of specific markets: If a consumer lives in an inelastic market, it is very easy for them to be exploited and overcharged.
 An example would be a consumer paying a high price for a plane ticket during the holiday season.

-- Limitations: For consumers, there are always limitations that go hand-in-hand with price discrimination.
-For example, there can be limits to which different prices can be applied, how many coupons a consumer can use, if they fall into multiple groupings being discriminated against, and others.
+Limitations: For consumers, there are always limitations that go hand-in-hand with price discrimination, which can negatively impact the consumer experience.
+For example, there can be limits to which different prices can be applied, how many coupons a consumer can use if they fall into multiple groupings being discriminated against, and others.

 You get what you pay for

-And sometimes the price you pay is more than what someone else would pay.
-It’s more common than you think, and moving forward you will hopefully be able to spot price discrimination in action.
+Usually, customers are misled into thinking they are getting better deals than they actually are.
+So, sometimes the price you pay is more than what someone else would pay.
+It’s more common than you think and moving forward, you will hopefully be able to spot price discrimination in action.